Strategic Credit Fund

 - Direct Financing: Privately originated senior and mezzanine-level financing provided to multifamily real estate projects and operators.

-What are the Key Benefits of the Strategic Credit Fund?
+What are the key benefits of the Strategic Credit Fund?

 - Downside protection: The Fund’s investments are senior to the underlying common equity in payback priority, seeking impairment protection by a 30% to 40% cushion to loss in underlying collateral value.

-- Built-in Hedge Against Inflation: The Fund seeks to tactically allocate up to 30% to 60% of its equity to floating rate debt investments, which means that when interest rates rise, so do the borrowers’ interest payments.
+- Built-in Hedge Against Inflation: The Fund seeks to tactically allocate up to 30% to 60% of its equity to floating-rate debt investments, which means that when interest rates rise, so do the borrowers’ interest payments.

 - All-Weather Investment Strategy: The Fund’s defensive investment strategy was designed to deliver risk-adjusted returns and income in any market environment.

-What makes this fund unique relative to other private credit funds?
+What makes this Fund unique relative to other private credit funds?

 Unlike most traditional private credit funds available to high-net-worth investors today, greater than 90% of the Strategic Credit Fund’s investments are backed or collateralized by multifamily properties geographically diversified throughout the United States.
-Whereas, most other private credit funds’ investments are either backed by other types of real estate assets (such as office properties) or middle-market businesses’ assets that are not related to real estate.
+Most other private credit funds’ investments are either backed by other types of real estate assets (such as office properties) or middle-market businesses’ assets that are not related to real estate.

-Because of factors such as those referenced above, we believe that multifamily real estate loan collateral provides investors with an overall more attractive risk-profile than a traditional private credit fund, while maintaining the ability to achieve substantially similar returns.
+Because of factors such as those referenced above, we believe that multifamily real estate loan collateral provides investors with an overall more attractive risk profile than a traditional private credit fund while maintaining the ability to achieve substantially similar returns.

 What types of investors is the Fund best for?